 Filed under grants | Comments Off

 I have been selected for a a 2014-2015 Fulbright U.S. Scholar Grant to the Netherlands.
 My project is ‘Research and Teaching in/as Cultural-Linguistic Contact Zones’.
 I will be working with Professor Mariette de Haan, Endowed Chair in Intercultural Education at Universiteit Utrecht.
-We will co-teach a course on education, youth, and international aid and collaborate on a research project on a parenting program for Moroccan immigrants that was developed by a Dutch Moroccan community organization.
-I will build on this project with a study that focuses on how program participants (learn to) support their children’s school success and language and literacy development.
+We will collaborate on a research project on a parenting program for Moroccan immigrants that was developed by a Dutch Moroccan community organization.
+I will build on this project with a study that focuses on how program participants support their children’s school success and language and literacy development and learn new ways to do so.
+Professor de Haan and I will also co-teach a course on education, youth, and international aid.